top of page

 • Prepare them for their first walks on natural trails that can begin to connect them with more beautiful places that improve their quality of life.

-ASCENT focuses primarily on the Stress and Barriers that people with disabilities experience on natural trails
+Defines specific barriers and stressors that people with disabilities experience on natural trails

 Trail Stress is the discomfort we experience or barriers we encounter while walking a natural trail.
 The amount of stress depends our capacity and confidence to navigate specific features that vary significantly across trails - e.g., Cross-Grades, Width, Surface, Obstacles, and short steep Running Grades.